 I took the shot on the right at 60mm.
 I didn’t move the camera or tripod.
 You can see that the extra 10mm makes a big difference.

-The 24-70mm Zoom Lens
+Get Closer with the 24-70mm Zoom Lens

-Although primes are ideal, it is very useful to have one zoom lens, such as a 24-70mm f/2.8 or a 24-105mm f/4.0
+Although primes are ideal, it is handy to have one zoom lens, such as a 24-70mm f/2.8 or a 24-105mm f/4

 Yes, the 24-70mm is a zoom lens, but I find it very sharp in comparison to most zoom lenses.
 Many food photographers consider this a staple in their kit.

-60mm Macro Lens
+60mm Macro Lens – for Less Distortion

 On a cropped sensor, it’s more like having a 100mm.
 If you upgrade to full-frame, you can use it like you would a 50mm.
 This lens will allow you to get 3/4-angle view shots of your subject with beautiful bokeh.

 You also won’t get the distortion at this angle that you would when shooting with a wider focal length, like a 50mm.

 The 100/110mm Macro – for Portrait-style Food Shots

 If you go for the 100mm/105mm macro lens on a cropped frame sensor, you will be shooting at a focal length of 150mm.
 This will be a very tight crop.
 Especially if space is an issue, or if you have several props or a storytelling aspect to your images.

-80mm Prime Lens
+80mm Prime Lens – for Wider Scenes

-This likely will not be one of the main lenses for your kit.
+This likely will not be one of the primary lenses for your kit.
 But if you already have a couple of lenses for your full-frame, like a 100mm macro and a 50mm or 24-70mm, consider the 80mm prime lens.

 Also, when you shoot wide open, say at 70mm on a 24-70mm lens, you risk more distortion.
 Zoom lenses usually function at their best somewhere in the middle of their available focal lengths.